The Worst Desserts on Store Shelves Right Now

 A cookie that comes in a mug?
 This soft-baked spoonable dessert is chock-full of sugar—two days' worth, to be exact.

 Hostess Chocolate Cupcakes

-Anyone who has ever unwrapped a Hostess cupcake knows they can’t stick to just one.
-In fact, the chocolate treat with creamy filling usually comes in twos.
-Unwrap two, and you’ll ingest 320 calories and 36 grams of sugar.
+Anyone who has ever unwrapped a Hostess cupcake knows they can't stick to just one.
+The chocolate treat with a creamy filling usually comes in twos.
+Unwrap two, and you'll ingest 320 calories and 36 grams of sugar.

 Little Debbie Cosmic Brownies

-These nostalgic, candy-studded brownies were the lunchbox staple of every 90s kid, but shouldn’t make it onto your grocery list any time soon.
-One Cosmic Brownie clocks in at 280 calories and nearly a full day’s worth of sugar.
+These nostalgic, candy-studded brownies were the lunchbox staple of every '90s kid, but they shouldn't make it onto your grocery list any time soon.
+One Cosmic Brownie clocks in at 280 calories and nearly a full day's worth of sugar.

 Entenmann's Chocolate Chip Iced Cake